Skip to content

 Timeline, Public Comments, and Scope of Work

+LIPA and PSEG Long Island staff developed the workplan for the 2023 IRP starting in early 2021.
 LIPA staff presented the objectives, key challenges, and timeline for the IRP to the LIPA Board at its June 23, 2021 meeting.
 To initiate public engagement on the IRP development, LIPA held a 30-day public comment period on the Scope of Work (SoW), which commenced on July 23, 2021.
 LIPA received 18 comments on the proposed SoW.
 Comments, and LIPA’s formal responses, can be found in the “public comments” drop-down below.
-On September 22, 2021, the LIPA Board approved the IRP SoW.

-With the release of the IRP Summary Guide, LIPA is accepting written comments from customers and stakeholders.
+With the release of the IRP Summary Guide, LIPA will provide further opportunities for feedback from customers and other stakeholders.
+LIPA is accepting written comments from customers and stakeholders.
 Comments can be submitted via email to [email protected].

 Acknowledgments